No one can dispute 2020 and 2021 were very turbulent years for the air travel industry and the challenges are certainly not over yet.

 3. Support vaccine passport checks with confidence and convenience

-Technology that supports changings circumstances – Scandit’s mobile vision technology is flexible enough to support the introduction of further compulsory travel documentation when new processes are required, such as the scanning of EU Digital Green Certificate vaccine passports.
+Technology that supports changings circumstances – Scandit’s smart data capture technology is flexible enough to support any introduction of further compulsory travel documentation when new processes are required, such as that witnessed with the scanning of EU Digital Green Certificate vaccine passports.

-Data captured from scanning a vaccine passport will be immediately required by multiple users such as local and national government officials, travel companies, border control agencies, airlines, port authorities and, of course, the travelers themselves.
-A smart device is perfectly capable of completing this task, where dedicated devices would struggle.
+Data captured from scanning a vaccine passport is immediately required by multiple users such as local and national government officials, travel companies, border control agencies, airlines, port authorities and, of course, the travelers themselves.
+A smart device using an airport scanner app is perfectly capable of completing this task, where dedicated devices would struggle.

 Step up Scandit with an affordable, easy-to-implement, non-disruptive solution – mobile computer vision.
 Barcode scanning, text recognition, ID scanning and augmented reality capabilities can be made available to all via Scandit’s data capture engine integrated into any native mobile app on any smart device.
 Scandit even enables scanning to be added to web apps to scan via a browser.
 Unrivalled enterprise-grade performance will allow the easy completion of various tasks and workflows, without compromising accuracy.

-With a software-based smart device scanning solution costing around one-third of the TCO (total cost of ownership) of dedicated scanning hardware, Scandit mobile computer vision offers air travel operators an affordable, safe and easy-to-deploy way of streamlining operations.
-It offers the all-important two-sided advantage of reducing costs while supporting a frictionless and enjoyable passenger experience.
+With a software-based smart device scanning solution costing around one-third of the TCO (total cost of ownership) of dedicated scanning hardware, Scandit smart data capture offers operators an affordable, safe and easy-to-deploy way of streamlining operations.
+It offers the all-important two-sided advantage of reducing costs and user error while supporting a frictionless and enjoyable passenger experience.

-Check-out our online guide on how to Tackle Air Travel’s New Challenges to ensure you are taking the best technological flightpath to getting your air travel operations back off the ground.
+Check-out our online guide on how to scale air travel operations back to normal to ensure you are following the right technological flightpath to getting your air travel operations back off the ground.